Welcome to the blog of Darren Sleep, DipSBA (Dist).

 I am pretty much interested in everything*.
 I’m a biologist by training, chemist by profession, plantsman by inclination, artist at heart.
 When not doing the above I am a photographer, gym-goer, archer, (bad) guitarist as well as a keen reader and sci-fi/horror movie geek.
 Combining all the above has left me with a somewhat tired and bewildered demeanor.
 Hence the exclusion of ‘wannabe gigolo’ from the above list – I’d be too tired even if offers were forthcoming, plus my wife might read it.

 Having failed ‘O’ level art at the kind of comprehensive school where having a brain or being arty was like having a target pinned to your chest, I didn’t pick up a pencil for many years.
 In my 40s I attended many weekend courses at the now sadly defunct Alston Hall College, taught by botanical artists Susan Christopher-Coulson or Julie Small.
 Both have been a great encouragement and inspiration and led to my completing the SBA course and graduating with distinction.
 My main course tutor for coloured pencil work, Janie Pirie, was also a huge influence and her lovely feedback helped me overcome my lack of confidence in my own work.

 I work in pencil, either coloured or graphite and approach botanical art from the starting point of my scientific background.
 My work is quite illustrative in style and I try to get a great deal of accurate detail into my pictures.
 I refuse to ever draw lemon grass again after it almost sent me mad last time (all those tiny parallel veins!).

-I still have a day job so art is confined to my spare time.
-This makes me wary to accept commissions, though you can always ask!
-It would take at least eight weeks to finish even a modest sized piece.
+I still have a day job so art is confined to my spare time, but I am usually happy to accept commissions.
+It would take at least a month to finish even a modest sized piece due to time constraints.

 *Main exceptions to my interests: Team sports, children, politics, money, most TV, chart music, social media, celebrities.
 Basically any normal topic of conversation.
 This could explain my lack of a social life, which allows me time to draw.